hessu/aprsc/doc/README.md

 Who's who, and how long did it take
 --------------------------------------

-aprsc has been developed between 2008 and 2012 by Matti Aarnio, OH2MQK (aprx, zmailer, etc), and Heikki Hannikainen, OH7LZB (aprs.fi).
+aprsc has been developed since 2008 by Matti Aarnio, OH2MQK (aprx, zmailer, etc), and Heikki Hannikainen, OH7LZB (aprs.fi).
 Design phase and most of the core development happened during 2008, but the final sprint for feature completeness happened during the summer of 2012.
 Substantial code reuse happens between aprx, aprsc and other projects of the authors.

 aprsc was inspired by the performance problems experienced on the core APRS-IS servers in early 2008, which were mitigated by moving CWOP clients